Full Spectrum Family Medicine

 Areas of Concentration

-An Area of Concentration (AOC) is a framework for family medicine residents who elect to pursue more advanced, in depth training in an area of choosing, with the goal of gaining additional skills and knowledge for future practice or career steps.
-It is specifically intended to be a “stretch” goal during normal residency training, NOT additional time or a fellowship, individualized to meet the needs of the resident.
+An Area of Concentration (AOC) is a framework for family medicine residents who elect to pursue more advanced, in depth training in an area of interest with the goal of gaining additional skills and knowledge for future practice or career goals.
+An AOC is not a requirement and occasionally a resident may wish to pursue more than one AOC.

 The concept of focused training has been part of family medicine graduate education for decades.
 Many of us have expertise in specific areas of family medicine that we have developed on our own.
 This expertise not only can enhance patient care outcomes, but also can lead to sharing of skills and resources with colleagues and learners via teaching or other scholarly work.

-The overall goals are to provide an opportunity to recognize a resident’s extra efforts; encourage and recognize scholarly activity and presentations; encourage resident participation in national meetings; provide a framework to showcase areas of excellence; and help applicant students identify programs that meet their specific needs.
+The overall goals are to provide an opportunity to recognize a resident’s extra efforts, encourage and recognize scholarly activity and presentations, encourage resident participation in national meetings, provide a framework to showcase areas of excellence, and help interested students identify opportunities that may meet their specific needs.

 The requirements for an AOC are:

-- A written program of study designed by the resident with faculty input that identifies the area of study with competency-based goals and objectives and an evaluation component.
+- A written plan designed by the resident with faculty input that identifies the area of study with competency-based goals and objectives and an evaluation component

-- At least 2 months or 200 hours of training in the AOC, above and beyond RRC requirements.
+- At least 2 months or 200 hours of training in the AOC, above and beyond ACGME requirements

-- A scholarly project completed in the AOC, which should be presented and evaluated locally.
-Presentation at the state and/or national level is encouraged.
+- A scholarly project completed for the AOC, which should be presented and evaluated locally.
+Presentation at the state and/or national level is encouraged

-- Attendance at a national CME meeting in the AOC.
+- Attendance at a national meeting related to the AOC

-- Journal club (critical appraisal) presentation of an article in the chosen area.
+- Journal club presentation of an article in the chosen area

 The AOC should be documented through a portfolio of materials that include the above.

-Ideally, an AOC should be identified and started by the R2 year, although development in the early R3 year is acceptable if requirements can still be met by graduation.
-The initial steps are to identify an area of interest, and a faculty mentor who agrees to work with the resident in that area.
-The resident is responsible for submitting the plan for the AOC in the format attached; developing the portfolio; and completing the requirements.
-A certificate will be presented at graduation acknowledging the completion of the AOC, and will be included in summary evaluations of the resident sent to future employers.
+Ideally, an AOC should be identified and started early in the R2 year, although development later is acceptable if requirements can still be met by graduation.
+The initial steps are to identify an area of interest and a faculty mentor who agrees to work with the resident in that area.
+The resident is responsible for submitting the plan for the AOC, developing the portfolio, and completing the requirements.
+A certificate will be presented at graduation acknowledging the completion of the AOC and will be included in summary evaluations sent to future employers.

 Examples of recent AOCs include: